 Download the following apps for your visit to Baja:

-- Google Translate: Translates audio conversations and texts on signs and food packaging
+- Google Translate: Translates audio conversations and texts on photos, like signs and food packaging

 - Google Maps and Maps.me: Download offline maps for areas with little to no cell reception